Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve: Symplectic structures on marked Higgs bundles and Hilbert scheme of points

-The marked structure is constructed by choosing a line $v$ in the fiber $E_o$ which is not contained in any subspace given by direct sums of the line bundles $E_i$.
-The marked Higgs bundle thus obtained is stable in the sense that $(E,\varphi)$ has no proper Higgs subbundle which contains the chosen line $v$. \end{dfns}
+The marked structure is constructed by choosing a vector $v$ in the fiber $E_o$ which is not contained in any subspace given by direct sums of the sections of line bundles $L_i$. \end{dfn}